LibertyAces/BitSwanPump/doc/source/examples/howitworks/index.rst

 --------------

 Unlike streaming source, Trigger Source is used when we need to pump data from SQL-like databases or files.
-They have to be triggered by an external event or a repeating timer (requesting JSON data from APIs every 10 mins).
+They have to be triggered by an external event or a repeating timer (requesting JSON data from APIs every 10 minutes).

 Trigger Source can be used for: